Martyna Majok: Career, style and themes

 Majok is known for exploring underrepresented communities in her writing.
 She often gives voices to immigrants or displaced people, women with appetites and drives orbiting around their limitations, the working class, and persons with disabilities.
 Her work touches on class, yearning, loneliness and the journey towards connection with other human beings in America.
 While her subject matters can be tough, humor is important for her and Majok's characters brim with life and complications.
 Her women are strong and fight for their dignity.
 Reviewing her 2018 play Queens, an LA critic stated: "Majok specializes in anti-sentimentality."

 Talking about her working method, she emphasized: "Workshops, whether in the 'traditional' playwright-of-a-play method or in a room with artists and no script, are my favorite part of making theatre."
 Discussing her inspirations, Majok pointed out her mother, and also said:

 Her breakthrough play, Ironbound (2014), depicts the illusion of the American Dream and fighting for a place in the world through the eyes of a hard-working, barely-getting-by immigrant woman, living in the industrial wastelands of New Jersey.
 It is based on experiences from the author's mother.
-The play was praised by critcs, won several awards including the 2016 Helen Hayes Awards's Charles McArthur Award for Outstanding Original New Play or Musical, and was featured in the top-ten of the 2014 Kilroys' List.
+The play was praised by critics, won several awards including the 2016 Helen Hayes Awards's Charles McArthur Award for Outstanding Original New Play or Musical, and was featured in the top-ten of the 2014 Kilroys' List.
 Ironbound opened Off-Broadway in 2016 at the WP Theatre/Rattlestick.

 Cost of Living (2016), the winner of 2018 Pulitzer Prize for Drama, explores the interactions of abled and disabled individuals.
 Majok takes a broader look at class division, financially precarious characters, and the delicate emotional balance of need and care.
 It played Off-Broadway in a Manhattan Theatre Club production at City Center in June and July 2017.
 Jesse Green of The New York Times wrote: "in the play, two characters chafe against the way that a wheelchair, like color or language, can be a marker of disfavored status within the larger, normative society... it would be a mistake to see Cost of Living as an identity play about people with disabilities.
 Rather, it’s a play about disabilities with people.
 In both of its stories, which eventually collide, the biggest handicaps are the universal ones: fear and disconnection."
 This piece also won Outstanding Play at the Lucille Lortel Awards, got nomination for Outer Critics Circle Award's Outstanding New Off-Broadway Play, and was featured in the top-ten of the 2016 Kilroys' List, among other accolades.